 Gross had determined that Passim was still in Arcachon and that naval captain Heinz Garbers, who had commanded her on her first two voyages, was available.
 Garbers was a well-known sportsman who had crossed the Atlantic in a sailboat in 1938.
 The justification for using a vessel such as Passim was that although slower than submarines or merchant vessels, a regular route could be established and such a boat could easily be mistaken for a Portuguese, Spanish, or South American fishing lugger, and thus be ignored by Allied patrol vessels.
-Arrangements were made and Hansen and Schroell sailed aboard Passim on 27 April 1944 with quite a large cargo, the bulk of which consisted of items sent for resale.
+Arrangements were made, and Hansen and Schroell sailed aboard Passim on 27 April 1944 with quite a large cargo, the bulk of which consisted of items sent for resale.
 Siemens, Telefunken, Merck Chemical, and a pharmaceutical company (probably Bayer) had sent orders through Franczok for radio and other electrical equipment, as well as for chemical and medical supplies.
 In this way, these companies would be aided and the money received from them would contribute considerably to the finances of the spy ring.
 The latter purpose was also served by the shipment of a stock of needles used in the weaving or mending of silk stockings to be resold by the agency.
 Berlin also sent along plans for a device to make wood gas generators.
-An attempt was to be made to sell a license for the manufacture of these generators.